danhleth/danhleth.github.io/_pages/about.md

   - /about/ß
   - /about.html
 ---

+## Hello
+I am interested in system design and the architectures of large-scale systems.
+Along with my major, I’m pursuing ml-infrastructure.
+Currently I'm working as an Research Engineer at Air Traffic Management Research Institute (ATMRI).
+My focus lies in exploring the potential of Deep Learning on advertising and marketing industry.
+My goal in future to be become an innovator who solve social problem with AI technology.
+Furthermore, I have experience working with MLOps and am confident in my ability to efficiently manage Machine Learning operations.

+Research Interest: Representation Learning, Multimedia Application, Retrieval.

 ## News
-- I'll graduate Bsc Computer Science at Dec 2023.
 - My current timezone is ICT (GMT+7).
-- I'm looking for a Ph.D. position in Fall 2024 on the topic of Machine Learning and AI/ML for Sciences
+- I'm looking for a Ph.D. position in Spring 2025 on the topic of Machine Learning and AI/ML for Sciences
 <!-- ## General -->

 ## Mentors
 - [Assoc Prof. Tran Minh Triet](https://www.fit.hcmus.edu.vn/~tmtriet/), University of Science & John von Neumann Institute, VNU-HCM
+- [Prof Vu N. Duon](https://dr.ntu.edu.sg/cris/rp/rp00362), Professor of Aerospace Engineering, School of Mechanical & Aerospace Engineering

 ## Education
 **University of Science, Vietnam National University - Ho Chi Minh City, Vietnam**